The Constitution of Engineering Student Council

 - Recognize outstanding students and faculty in the college.

-- Engineering Student Council abides by and supports established Iowa State University policies, State and Federal Laws.
+Section II: Engineering Student Council abides by and supports Iowa State University policies, State and Federal Laws and follows local ordinances and regulations.

 Article III.
 Membership

-- Be in good standing with the university and enrolled: at least half time(six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.
+(b) Be a registered student in good standing with the university and enrolled: at least half time(six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.

 - Must give a report on behalf of GSB at each general meeting.